-The process of selling your home can seem like you are doing nothing more than getting rid of the wood, stone and metal that has surrounded you for a period of time.
-In reality, selling your home is much more than that, and in any real estate transaction, many more factors come into play that aren’t covered solely by the materials used in your home.
+The process of selling your home can seem like you are doing nothing more than getting rid of the wood, stone, and metal that has surrounded you.
+Selling your home is much more than that, and in any real estate transaction, many more factors come into play that isn’t covered solely by the materials used in your home.

 Marketing Your Home

 Though you may be enamored with the stores in your area or the school district your children go to, that doesn’t necessarily mean that the people thinking about buying your home are.
 When you and your realtor sit down to think about creating marketing materials for prospective buyers, make sure that you think about that dynamic when going through the message you are sending to potential buyers.

 Don’t be afraid to look over the marketing materials for your home.
 Your realtor may be helping you, but you are the one selling your home.
 If there are points or features of your home that you feel should be included for buyers to see, don’t hesitate to speak up and have them included in the flyers and online materials created for your real estate.